Differentiating elements of the company

 Iberdrola works with a variety of companies, associations, universities and public bodies to achieve the SDGs.

-World leaders in Smart Grids.
-Progress on the Star project in Spain and the Smart UK project in the United Kingdom
+World leaders in smart grids.
+Promotion of Star + project in Spain and the Smart UK project in the United Kingdom.

 Goal: Development of the Innovation and Digitisation Programme.